-The City of Lexington is gearing up for an expanded Summer Youth Job Training Program.
-SYJTP offers Lexington youth the opportunity to gain work experience, develop interpersonal skills.
-Participants will learn and explore career interests, all while earning income during the summer.
-We invite your business and/or community organization to join our public-private partnership by serving as a worksite.
+Lexington’s Summer Youth Job Training Program (SYJTP) offers Lexington youth the opportunity to gain work experience & develop interpersonal skills.
+Participants will learn and explore career interests while earning income during the summer.
+We invite your business or community organization to join our public-private partnership by serving as a worksite.

 What is SYJTP?

-The Summer Youth Job Training Program provides workforce training opportunities for 300 Lexington youth, who are rising 10, 11 and 12th grade high school students, by teaming with Lexington’s business and community-based partners.
-Youth workers will work part-time, up to a maximum of 20 hours per week, and will earn $10.10 per hour.
-All youth workers’ salaries are paid by the city government.
+The Summer Youth Job Training Program provides workforce training opportunities for Lexington youth who are rising 10th, 11th and 12th-grade high school students by teaming with Lexington’s business and community-based partners.
+Youth workers will work part-time, up to 20 hours per week, and earn $15 per hour.
+The city government pays all youth workers’ salaries.

-The Summer Youth Job Training Program will run for a full six week period.
-Youth workers will be assigned to their worksites and will contact the worksite supervisor prior to their start date.
+The Summer Youth Job Training Program will run for a whole six-week period.
+Youth workers will be assigned to their worksites and will contact the worksite supervisor before their start date.

-Summer Youth Job Training Program is locally funded and is administered by the Youth Services.
-Youth Workers are compensated by the city government, while area businesses offer valuable work assignments and experience.
+Summer Youth Job Training Program is funded through the American Rescue Plan Act (ARPA) for 2023 and is administered by Partners for Youth and Youth Services.
+Youth workers are compensated by the city government, while area businesses offer valuable work assignments and experience.

 The worksites' applications for hosting a youth worker for 2024 SYJTP are now open.
 Visit the link below to apply to become a worksite for 2024 SYJTP.
 The application deadline is Feb.
 28, 2024.
 Please look forward to one of two zoom worksite orientations.
 For any questions, please email Shantae Bruce at email@example.com.